Samsung Galaxy S8 Camera Is Still 12MP, But It Will Have A Killer Feature

 Other details about the Galaxy S8’s camera module have also emerged, with rumors stating that the upcoming flagship’s front camera would feature an 8MP module with autofocus.
 Considering that the selfie capabilities of smartphones are more and more significant as of late, the upgraded features of the Galaxy S8’s front camera have been received warmly by fans of the South Korean tech giant.

 Considering that the Samsung Galaxy S8 would most likely feature a formidable camera module, there is a good chance that the upcoming flagship would be competing against the best camera smartphones in the market.
-The Galaxy S8’s super slow-motion capabilities, for one, would be competing against the Sony Xperia XZ Premium’s 19MP sensor, which could record at 960fps.
+The Galaxy S8’s super slow motion capabilities, for one, would be competing against the Sony Xperia XZ Premium’s 19MP sensor, which could record at 960fps.
 Of course, the most important test for the Galaxy S8’s camera would be in its capability to capture still images, an area dominated by the iPhone 7 Plus and the Google Pixel.

 The Galaxy S8 is scheduled for an official unveiling on March 29 in New York City.
 Pricing for the device, as well as its larger sibling, the Galaxy S8+, remains unknown, though rumors are high that both flagships would be priced at a premium.